How to Run Email Marketing to Boost Your Business

 As with any digital marketing, planning ahead is an important part of the success factor in your email marketing strategy.

-First decide the desired outcome for each email campaign.
+First, decide the desired outcome for each email campaign.
 Is it to promote a new product line?
 Follow up on an abandoned card?
 Or to share holiday deals?

 Different email campaigns will have different outcomes.
-Planning ahead will allow you to not only align email campaigns with your business goals, but also allow you to decide which email lists you should target and which email lists to suppress accordingly.
+Planning ahead will allow you to not only align email campaigns with your business goals but also allow you to decide which email lists you should target and which email lists to suppress accordingly.

 2 – Include a clear call-to-action

 Create a clear call-to-action (CTA) for your audience to take further action.
-Once your email has successfully landed into the inbox of a customer, be sure to include a clear message that will allow your audience to advance to the next step in the buyer’s journey.
+Once your email has successfully landed in the inbox of a customer, be sure to include a clear message that will allow your audience to advance to the next step in the buyer’s journey.

 Offer strategic discounts

-- Subscriber discounts: Provide a discount to attract subscribers to return to their website and make their purchase.
+- Subscriber discounts: Provide a discount to attract subscribers to return to their website and make their purchases.
 More than 50% of shoppers stated that the reason for joining email lists is to receive a discount.